ibm-vpc/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

 Review the argument references that you can specify for your resource.

 - `delete_type` - (Optional, String) Type of deletion on destroy. **soft** signals running operating system to quiesce and shutdown cleanly, **hard** immediately stop the server.
 By default its `hard`.
+- `enable_secure_boot` - (Optional, Boolean) Indicates whether secure boot is enabled.
+If enabled, the image must support secure boot or the server will fail to boot.
 - `image` - (Required, String) ID of the image.
 - `keys` - (Required, List) Comma separated IDs of ssh keys.
 - `name` - (Optional, String) The bare metal server name.